 The Institute for Urban Research (IUR) and the School of Arts and Communication (K3) invites an artist to a one-month research-driven residency between 1 March 2023-23 June 2023 and 14 August 2023-23 December 2023 at Malmö University.
-The successful applicants will become part of an academic environment with a peer-to-peer exchange focused on urban issues of importance to the artist as well as the IUR.
-The IUR welcomes the artists-in-residence as an opening towards spaces and models for a creative and inclusive knowledge production concerned with contemporary urbanity.
+The successful applicant will become part of an academic environment with a peer-to-peer exchange focused on urban issues of importance to the artist as well as the IUR.
+The IUR welcomes the artist-in-residence as an opening towards spaces and models for a creative and inclusive knowledge production concerned with contemporary urbanity.

-The residency is aimed at artists with previous experience of project-based work and an interest in or experience with artistic research.
-Artists are expected to present their work to the public and to researchers towards the end of the residency period in an exhibition, a seminar or a public event.
+The residency is aimed at an artist with previous experience of project-based work and an interest in or experience with artistic research.
+The artist is expected to present their work to the public and to researchers towards the end of the residency period in an exhibition, a seminar or a public event.

 The artist will receive financial support and support from the IUR staff, who will facilitate contact with local actors involved in current urban challenges.

-- The possibility to fully participate in the research activities of the IUR, such as seminars, workshops, debates, etc. See our Events section.
+- The possibility to fully participate in the research activities of the IUR, such as seminars, workshops, debates, etc. See our website www.iuresearch.se.

 - Facilities at the university: